awsdocs/amazon-ec2-user-guide/doc_source/burstable-performance-instances-monitoring-cpu-credits.md

 CPUCreditBalance = prior CPUCreditBalance + [Credits earned per hour * (5/60) - CPUCreditUsage]
 ```

 The size of the instance determines the number of credits that the instance can earn per hour and the number of earned credits that it can accrue in the credit balance\.
-For information about the number of credits earned per hour, and the credit balance limit for each T3 and T2 instance size, see [the T3 and T2 credit table](burstable-credits-baseline-concepts.md#burstable-performance-instances-credit-table)\.
+For information about the number of credits earned per hour, and the credit balance limit for each instance size, see the [credit table](burstable-credits-baseline-concepts.md#burstable-performance-instances-credit-table)\.

 **Example**
 This example uses a `t3.nano` instance\.
 To calculate the `CPUCreditBalance` value of the instance, use the preceding equation as follows: